MoOyeg/rhacm-multi-kubernetes-example/README.md

 ### Global Placment Rules

 - Create List Of PlacementRules we want ACM to use and can be leveraged by other policies.
-PlacementRules are used as selectors to determine which clusters a policy should be applied to.
+PlacementRules are used as selectors to determine which clusters a policy should be applied to.Might need to run this command twice to allow the previous policy to be enforced.

   ```bash
   oc apply -k ./placementrules/